nilselvefors/Lottery-System-using-API/README.md

-This project was made by Nils Elvefors and Pajtim Cerimi
+This project was made by Nils Elvefors

 We want to get the full amount of points possible (2 p).